markusressel/idotmatrix-api-client/README.md

 > remains functional and up-to-date for users who rely on it for
 > controlling iDotMatrix pixel displays.

+> ![WARN]
+> **Not compatible with the original project!**
-> **The structure of the original project has been significantly altered to improve usability and maintainability.**
+> While the featureset should be identical (or better), the structure of the original project has been significantly
-> This means it is not possible to switch between the original and this fork without manually adjusting the code.
+> altered to improve usability and maintainability.
+This means it is not possible to switch between the original and
+> this fork without manually adjusting the code.

 <br/>
 <p align="center">